 So what is so special?
 It starts with the K-leather upper and the odd stitching across the forefoot.
 First, the actual leather feels buttery soft and folds under your touch.
 Then the layered stitching adds several padded regions that offer a quality feel on the ball.
 It reminds me of the stitching seen on the adiPure III or the Stadio Primato.
 Sometimes the right type of stitching can take a boot to another level.
 What is different about these is the fact that the stitching leaves an odd, raised panel region in the center of the forefoot.
 For me, it is what makes the boot look extraordinary weird and is probably the primary reason I discarded them before seeing them in person.

 Next up is the studs and the design Asics employ.
 Each stud features 3 grooves that give it a sort of golf stud style design.
 I can’t confirm that this plays a role in a better level of traction, but what I can tell you is that the low profile of the studs produces a really stable feel and they are an excellent boot for chopping, cropping and turning on artificial surfaces.
 That is actually where I think these perform best.

 The Heel Design

 There is definitely a different shape about the entire heel region of these.
-You can automatically tell the that contour of up along your Achilles has been trimmed down, while the region around the ankle bone has been elevated ever so slightly.
+You can automatically tell that the contour up along your Achilles has been trimmed down, while the region around the ankle bone has been elevated ever so slightly.
 It produces a nice comfortable fit right around, partly in thanks to the foam lining just inside the boots.
 Then there is the heel counter, which comes up around your foot.
 I was concerned initially that it would rub as it has a slightly sharp feel about it.
 But thankfully, it contours well and never caused any problems.
 I am interested to hear how players with a thin heel find this – if you have worn them and encountered any issues, let me know in the comments!

 How do they Fit?